.

 Acuerdo entre USCIS y Centros Regionales por programa EB-5

-USCIS Redesigns Green Cards and Employment Authorization Documents
+USCIS redesigns Green Cards and employment authorization documents

 The United States Citizenship and Immigration Services (USCIS) announced in January new designs for Permanent Resident Cards (also known as Green Cards) and Employment Authorization Documents (EADs), with the aim of improving the security of documents.
 Know the details here.